track-by-track: drake, "more life"

 So when the rumblings of More Life started last autumn, we just knew he was about to change it up once again.
 Touted as a 'playlist,' the project is described more as a collection of songs than as his fifth studio album.
 It's no surprise that Drake has reach, but that reach is never without a long line of trolls ready to dismantle his growing legacy.
 For that reason, More Life is an unadulterated win, a project that effectively lacks continuity yet somehow oozes cohesiveness.

-Debuted over OVO Sound Radio as Episode 39 and curated by October Firm, More Life is a musical memoir -- punctuated with moments from Drake's past and present.
-From old love that keeps new erections in tact, to wins with his team despite him second guessing them, Drake rehashes his same insecurities but with a new frame of reference.
-Call it the confidence of success or the wisdom that comes with entering the 30s, but Drake understands himself better than ever.
+Debuted over OVO Sound Radio as Episode 39 and curated by October Firm, More Life is a musical memoir — punctuated with moments from Drake's past and present.
+Drake rehashes his same insecurities but with a new frame of reference.
+Call it the confidence of success or the wisdom that comes with entering your 30s, but Drake understands himself better than ever.
 And by doing so we get to understand him a little bit better too.

 Tackling everything from drunk texting J-Lo to once again flipping the script on his ghostwriter scandal, Drake fires off on a laundry list of achievements and hindsight while chanting "Free shmoke!
 Free shmoke!" in between.

 Drake reinforces his patois, accented with braggadocio as Giggs makes up the difference and manages to outshine his big brother on the track.